robmsmt/SpeechLoop/README.md

 ## Developer - 2 Step Install

-For developers - installation should be straight forward and only take a number of minutes on most systems.
+For developers - installation should be straight-forward and only take a number of minutes on most systems.

-### Step 1 - Install SpeechLoop
+### Step 1 - Dev Install SpeechLoop
 ```bash
 git clone https://github.com/robmsmt/SpeechLoop && cd SpeechLoop
 python3 -m venv venv/py3